jmirc/Hippo-CMS-Konakart/README.md

 The English locale must be updated from *en_GB* to *en_US*.

+### How to start the synchronization?
+The synchronization is started after log-in to the CMS.
+A service has been created to handle this task.

 ### Hippo-Konakart Store1 Configuration
 * You need to update the following node with your needs. "/konakart:konakart/konakart:stores/store1"